knitzsche/ubuntu-core-docs/en/guides/go-to-production/advanced.md

 ## Distribute your devices

-When your devices are in the field and operational they will communicate with your branded store to identify when updates are available or to install snaps that the user wants.
+When your devices are in the field and operational, they communicate with your branded store to identify when updates are available and to install snaps that the user wants.